Fusion-Power-Plant-Framework/bluemira/documentation/bluemira/source/geometry/geometry.rst

 * a `BluemiraShell`

-    A BluemiraShell object is defined by its boundary that must to be a set of BluemiraFace objects.
+    A BluemiraShell object is defined by its boundary that must be a set of BluemiraFace objects.

     .. warning:: faces shall not intersect.
 No internal check is implemented for the